Nakasendo Hiking Adventures: Your Ultimate Travel Guide for Japan’s Historic Postal Trail

 Meal plans are a great choice on the Nakasendo - they are always substantial and a wonderful way to experience local specialties and flavours

-Where to eat along the Nakasendo (if you don't have a meal plan)?
+Where do you eat along the Nakasendo (if you don't have a meal plan)?

 You won't go hungry on the Nakasendo, even without a meal plan.
 Here are some of the places we checked out and can recommend: